viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Model.rst

 Repositories are then accessed using the methods load() or add(), generally in command handlers only.

+Once loaded by a command handler, an entity will then ba automatically saved on unit of work completion.
+If you just need to retrieve an entity without planning to save it on handling completion you can use the get() method facility.

+The doSave() method is use for entity creation AND update.
+If your backend needs to make the difference between a creation or an update, you can :

+- test aggregate.getVersion() for nullity in the doSave() method (newly created entities does not have a version)
+- implement the doUpdate() method, so entity creation will be automatically made calling doSave() and updates through doUpdate()

-If you want to delete an aggregate, use the markDeleted() method in your aggregates, this last will then be deleted at the end of the unit of work.
+If you want to delete an aggregate, use the markDeleted() method in your aggregates, this last will then be deleted at the end of the unit of work calling doDelete().
+You are heavily encouraged to never delete date in your domains by just marking them as deleted.
+So in major cases doDelete() can just call doSave(), the loading of entities in Kasper repositories will take care of not loading deleted aggregates.

 Value objects
 -------------